-Leip, A., Achermann, B., Billen, G., Bleeker, A., Bouwman, A.F., de Vries, W., Dragosits, U., Döring, U., Fernall, D., Guepel, M., Herolstab, J., Johnnes, P., Le Gall, A.-C., Monni, S., Neveceral, R., Orlandini, L., Prud’Homme, M., Reuter, H.I., Simpson, D., Seufert, G., Spranger, T., Sutton, M.A., van Aardenne, J., Voß, M., Winiwarter, W. 2011.
-Integrating nitrogen fluxes at the European scale.
-Chapter 16 in: M.A.
-Sutton, C.M.
-Howard, J.W.
-Erisman, G. Billen, A. Bleeker, P. Grennfelt, H. van Grinsven (Eds.), The European Nitrogen Assessment.
-Cambridge University Press, Cambridge, UK.
+Leip, A. and others 2011.
+Integrating nitrogen fluxes at the European scale, chapter 16 in The European Nitrogen Assessment: Sources, Effects and Policy Perspectives, Sutton, M.A. and others, eds.
+(Cambridge, UK: Cambridge University Press).

-Mantovi, P., Moscatelli, G., Piccinini, S., Bozzetto, S., Rossi, L. 2020.
-Microfiltered digestate to fertigation: A best practice to improve water and energy efficiency in the context of Biogasdoneright™.
-In: V. Naddo, M. Balakrishnan, K.-H. Choo (Eds.), Frontiers in Water-Energy-Nexus – Nature-Based Solutions, Advanved Technologies and Best Practices for Environmental Sustainability, Advances in Science, Technology and Innovation (pp. 497–499).
-Springer Nature, Switzerland.
+Mantovi, P. and others (2020).
+Microfiltered digestate to fertigation: A best practice to improve water and energy efficiency in the context of Biogasdoneright™, in Frontiers in Water-Energy-Nexus – Nature-Based Solutions, Advanced Technologies and Best Practices for Environmental Sustainability, Naddo, V. and others, eds., Advances in Science, Technology and Innovation (pp. 497–499) (Switzerland: Springer Nature).

 Misselbrook, T.H., Nicholson, F.A., Chambers, B.J.
-2005.
+(2005).
 Predicting ammonia losses following the application of livestock manure to land.
-Bioresource Technology 96, 159–168.
+Bioresource Technology, vol. 96, pp. 159–168.

-Ni, K., Pacholski, A., Kage, H. 2014.
+Ni, K., Pacholski, A., Kage, H. (2014).
 Ammonia volatilization after application of urea to winter wheat over 3 years affected by novel urease and nitrification inhibitors.
-Agriculture Ecosystems and Environment 197, 184–194.
+Agriculture Ecosystems and Environment, vol. 197, pp. 184–194.

-O’Callaghan, M., Gerard, E.M., Carter, P.E., Lardner, R., Sarathchandra, U., Burch, G., Ghani, A., Bell, N. 2010.
+O’Callaghan, M. and others (2010).
 Effect of the nitrification inhibitor dicyandiamide (DCD) on microbial communities in a pasture soil amended with bovine urine.
-Soil Biology and Bichemistry 42, 1425–1436.
+Soil Biology and Biochemistry, vol. 42, pp. 1425–1436.

-Recio, J., Vallejo, A., Le-Noe, J., Garnier, J., Garcia-Marco, S., Alvarez, J.M., Sanz-Cobena, A. 2018.
+Recio, J. and others (2018).
 The effect of nitrification inhibitors on NH3 and N2O emissions in highly N fertilized irrigated Mediterranean cropping systems.
-Science of the Total Environment 636, 427–436.
+Science of the Total Environment, vol. 636, pp. 427–436.

-Rodriguez-Estevez, V., Garcia, A., Pena, F., Gomez, A.G.
-2009.
+Rodriguez-Estevez, V. and others (2009).
 Foraging of Iberian fattening pigs grazing natural pasture in the dehesa.
-Livestock Science 120, 135–143.
+Livestock Science, vol. 120, pp. 135–143.

-Ruzek, L., Ruzkova, M., Becka, D., Vorisek, K., Simka, J. 2014.
+Ruzek, L. and others (2014).
 Effects of conventional and stabilized urea fertilizers on soil biological status.
-Communications in Soil Science and Plant Analysis 45, 2363–2372.
+Communications in Soil Science and Plant Analysis, vol. 45, pp. 2363–2372.

-Sanz-Cobena, A., Abalos, D., Meijide, A., Sanchez-Martin, L., Vallejo, A. 2016.
+Sanz-Cobena, A. and others (2016).
 Soil moisture determines the effectiveness of two urease inhibitors to decrease N2O emission.
-Mitigation and Adaptation Strategies for Global Change 21, 1131–1144.
+Mitigation and Adaptation Strategies for Global Change, vol. 21, pp. 1131–1144.

-Sanz-Cobena, A., Lassaletta, L., Estelles, F., Del Prado, A., Guardia, G., Abalos, D., Aguilera, E., Pardo, G., Vallejo, A., Sutton, M.A., Garnier, J., Billen, G. 2014.
+Sanz-Cobena, A. and others (2014).
 Yield-scaled mitigation of ammonia emission from N fertilization: the Spanish case.
-Environmental Research Letters 9 (12), 125005.
+Environmental Research Letters, vol. 9, No. 12, art.
+No. 125005.

-Sanz-Cobena, A., Lassaletta, L., Aguilera, E., del Prado, A., Garnier, J., Billen, G., Iglesias, A., Sánchez, B., Guardia, G., Abalos, D., Plaza-Bonilla, D., Puigdieta-Bartolomé, I., Moral, R., Galán, E., Arriaga, H., Merino, P., Infante-Amate, J., Meijide, A., Pardo, G., Álvaro-Fuentes, J., Gilsanz, C., Báez, D., Doltra, J., González-Ubierna, S., Cayuela, M.L., Ménendez, S., Díaz-Pinés, E., Le-Noë, J., Quemada, M., Estellés, F., Calvet, S., van Grinsven, H.J.M., Westhoesk, W., Sanz, M.J., Gimeno, B.S., Vallejo, A., Smith, P. 2017.
+Sanz-Cobena, A. and others (2017).
 Strategies for greenhouse gas emissions mitigation in Mediterranean agriculture: A review.
-Agriculture Ecosystems and Environment 238, 5–24.
+Agriculture Ecosystems and Environment, vol. 238, pp. 5–24.

-Sanz-Cobena, A., Misselbrook, T., Camp, V., Vallejo, A. 2011.
+Sanz-Cobena, A. and others (2011).
 Effect of water addition and urease inhibitor NBPT on the abatement of ammonia emission from surface applied urea.
-Atmospheric Environment 45, 1517–1524.
+Atmospheric Environment vol. 45, pp. 1517–1524.